 To understand key trends, Download Sample Report

-The rising need for internal process efficiency, primarily through digital methods, is one of the major driving forces for ERP adoption in the region.
-According to the IFS AB report, 41% of the companies in the United States invest in ERP solutions to mainly upgrade their internal process efficiency.
+The growing need for internal process efficiency, primarily through digital methods, is one of the major driving forces for ERP adoption in the region.
+According to the IFS AB report, more than 41% of the companies in the United States invest in ERP solutions to mainly upgrade their internal process efficiency.

 To understand geography trends, Download Sample Report.

-The enterprise resource planning market is highly fragmented with a large number of competitors.
-Some of the key players in the market are SAP, Microsoft, and Oracle.
-Some of the key recent developments in the market are as follows:
+The enterprise resource planning market is highly fragmented, with a large number of competitors.
+Players in the market adopt strategic activities such as partnerships, product development, mergers, and acquisitions to capture the market share.
+Some of the key developments in the market are:

 In July 2020 - SAP and Siemens signed a partnership deal to accelerate the digitization of manufacturing processes.
 A new agreement between SAP and Siemens combines SAP ERP systems with Siemens Teamcenter PLM platform, enabling companies to develop an end-to-end digital thread for manufacturing.